-Developing a mobile health app?
+Developing a mobile medical app?
 The FDA has issued guidance on "Mobile Medical Applications" to clarify the subset of mobile apps to which the FDA intends to apply its authority.
 You can also contact FDA for a question about your Mobile Medical App.

 The Federal Trade Commission (FTC) has created a web-based tool to help developers of health-related mobile apps understand what federal laws and regulations might apply to them.
-The FTC developed the tool in conjunction with OCR, the HHS Office of National Coordinator for Health Information Technology (ONC), and the Food and Drug Administration (FDA).